bordencodes/Connect-Four-Game/README.md

 ### **_Description_**

 #### This project is an online Connect Four game, a two-player game designed to be played using a six-row by seven-column grid.
 The game's objective is to win by being the first player to have four game pieces connected in a row, column, or diagonal line.
-The game is played from the bottom row up, with each player alternating turns and selecting an empty space.
-A player can only occupy an empty space if it is on the first row or above an occupied space.
-A player cannot select a space that has an open space directly below it.
-Lastly, the game is a draw if there is no winner by the time the board fills up.
+Each player alternates turns and selects an empty space.
+The game is a draw if there is no winner by the time the board fills up.

 ---